Register of beneficial owners: how and when to register?

 • Identification data of the beneficial owner: name, residence address, date of birth, birth number and nationality.

 • Details of the beneficial owner’s status: The nature of the beneficial owner’s status (for example, whether he is a direct owner or an indirect owner).
 Furthermore, the size of his direct or indirect shareholding, if his status is based on a shareholding (e.g. percentage of ownership or voting rights).
-If the beneficial owner is not determined on the basis of the shareholding, then information on the fact giving rise to the beneficial owner status (e.g. other legal or factual circumstances leading to control of the legal person) should be provided.
+If the beneficial owner is not determined on the basis of a business shareholding, then information on the fact giving rise to the beneficial owner status (e.g. other legal or factual circumstances leading to control of the legal person) should be provided.

 • Description of the relationship structure: If there is a relationship structure within the organisation, then it must be described here, including information on the legal persons or legal arrangements that are part of that structure.